Jimmy Woo: Reception

 Jeff Yang, curator of the "Marvels & Monsters: Unmasking Asian Images in U.S. Comics, 1942–1986" exhibit at the Japanese American National Museum, called Jimmy Woo a "positive exception" to the "largely negative" depiction of Asians and Asian-Americans in comics at time when "the view of Asians was shaped by racist, xenophobic wartime propaganda."

 Other versions

 Ultimate Marvel

 In the Ultimate Marvel universe, Jimmy Woo is an agent of S.H.I.E.L.D., partnered with Sharon Carter.
 He was introduced in Ultimate Spider-Man #16, in which he and Carter are trying to capture Doctor Octopus.

 In other media

 Television

 Jimmy Woo appears in The Avengers: Earth's Mightiest Heroes, voiced by Nolan North.

 Marvel Cinematic Universe

 Jimmy Woo appears in media set in the Marvel Cinematic Universe, portrayed by Randall Park.
 This version is James E. Woo, an FBI agent from Bakersfield, California.
-Introduced in the live-action film Ant-Man and the Wasp (2018), Woo makes subsequent appearances in the live-action miniseries WandaVision (2021), the live-action film Ant-Man and the Wasp: Quantumania (2023), and the animated series Marvel Zombies (2025).
+Introduced in the live-action film Ant-Man and the Wasp (2018), Woo makes subsequent appearances in the live-action miniseries WandaVision (2021) and the live-action film Ant-Man and the Wasp: Quantumania (2023).
+An alternate universe variant of the character appears in the animated television series Marvel Zombies (2025).